FabricMC/fabric-docs/develop/migrating-mappings/ravel.md

 ### Prerequisites {#prerequisites}

-First, you need to get to get your mappings.
+First, you need to get your mappings.
 For remapping from Yarn to Mojang Mappings or vice versa, you need to download both of them.

 - Download Yarn mappings from [here](https://maven.fabricmc.net/net/fabricmc/yarn/), choose the `mergedv2.jar`, extract it as a ZIP.
 The mappings is in `mappings/mappings.tiny` file.
 - Download Mojang mappings from searching your Minecraft version on [here](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json), open the JSON url, search for `client_mappings`, and download the `client.txt`